pdtweepd/morse-code-trainer/README.md

-# We stearted over in a new repo.
+# We started over in a new repo.
 See new repo!
 https://github.com/pdtweepd/Morsetrainer